spacetelescope/romancal/docs/roman/data_products/stages.rst

 Roman data, there are some different uses of terminology to refer to different levels of processing.
 The WFI data is converted into ASDF files by Science Data Formatting (SDF), level 0.
 SDF also inserts data from the engineering database and from the proposal database to create the level 1 files.
 SDF produces one ASDF file per detector and exposure and these level 1 files are used as input to the Exposure Level Processing.
+The output of the exposure level processing is a level 2 file.

 +-------------------------------------+-------------------------------------+------------------------------------+
 | Data Processing Levels              | User Data Product Stages            | Input data level                   |